hvianna/audioMotion-analyzer/README.md

 On Firefox, [`fillAlpha`](#fillalpha-number) may not work properly for [`radial`](#radial-boolean) visualization, due to [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1164912).

+### Visualization of live streams won't work on Safari {docsify-ignore}

+Safari's implementation of Web Audio won't return analyzer data for live streams, as documented on [this bug report](https://bugs.webkit.org/show_bug.cgi?id=195043)

 ## References and acknowledgments

 * Thanks to [Yuji Koike](http://www.ykcircus.com) for his awesome [Soniq Viewer for iOS](https://itunes.apple.com/us/app/soniq-viewer/id448343005), which inspired me to create **audioMotion**